oracle/oraclesolaris-contrib/CommandLineInterface/capturestats.md

 ## Capturing the timestamp across which to capture data

-Time stamps in Oracle Solaris are based off the  `date` utility.
+Time stamps in Oracle Solaris are based off the [`date(1)`](https://docs.oracle.com/cd/E88353_01/html/E37839/date-1.html) utility.
 It writes the date and time to standard output or attempts to set the system date and time.
 By default, the current date and time is written.

 ```
 date +%y-%m-%d:%H:%M